veebch/veebkeeb/apps/affinity/README.md

+## Advanced

-  # How to apply this keymap
+### How to apply this keymap

+Ignore this bit if your keyboard has been pre-configure by us :)

   1) Install and open [QMK-toolbox](https://github.com/qmk/qmk_toolbox/releases)
   2) Choose the `obs.hex` file to flash in QMK Toolbox
   3) Unplug the VEEBKEEB and plug it back in *while holding the top-left key* (this will make QMK able to see the keyboard)